fusion5/x86-64-linux-cpu-trap-flag/README.md

 how many bytes should be copied in an area for execution.

-Fortunately, tracing is still possible (and easier to get right!) on the x86 CPU thanks to the _TRAP_ CPU flag.
+Fortunately, tracing is still possible (and easier to get right!) on the x86 CPU thanks to the _TRAP_ CPU flag [2].
 CPU flags are certain bits that one can get/set to find out about the state of the CPU and to change its behaviour.